Important changes to our appointment system

 Please note: The fastest way to complete a request will be for the patient to do this themselves online.
 Once completed, whether online or on the phone, all requests will be reviewed by our clinicians in the same time frame.
 Method of contact is not given priority over another i.e. phoning a request will not mean patients are seen any quicker than if completed the request online themselves.

 How will you benefit from eConsult?

-- eConsult allows patients to seek advice from the Surgery or help manage their own condition or symptoms at all hours of the day, from any location.
+- eConsult allows patients to seek advice from the Surgery or help manage their own condition or symptoms from any location.

 - The service will make interacting with the Surgery more convenient.
 Patients may not have to come into the Practice to get help.
 This could avoid unnecessary leave from work or if feeling poorly at home, patients may avoid the discomfort of an unnecessary journey to the Surgery.

 - Patients will not have to queue on the telephone.
 They will simply complete the request online to tell the Surgery why help or advice is needed.
 The Surgery will respond if a face-to-face appointment is needed, and contact the patient to arrange this.

 - If the problem can be treated without an appointment, it can save a trip to the Surgery.
 Instead a Clinician may contact the patient to discuss the next steps, arrange for tests before a face-to-face appointment, or organise a prescription for collection.